sassoftware/viya4-monitoring-kubernetes/logging/README.md

 logging/bin/remove_logging_open.sh
 ```

-Note that this script does not remove all logging components.
-If you want to completely remove all logging components, you must use `kubectl delete` commands to manually delete these Kubernetes objects:
+Note that this script does not remove all of the Kubernetes objects.
+If the namespace into which you deployed logging is used only for log monitoring, you can use a `kubectl delete namespaces` command to delete the namespace, which also removes these objects.

+However, if you did not deploy logging into a dedicated namespace, you must delete the remaining Kubernetes objects manually.
+Use `kubectl delete` commands to manually delete these Kubernetes objects:
 - ConfigMaps
 - Secrets
 - PersistentVolumeClaims

-If the namespace into which you deployed logging is used only for log monitoring, you can use a `kubectl delete namespaces` command to delete the namespace, which also removes these objects.

 ## Validate Your Deployment